vtlanglois/simple_data_logger/README.md

 The Arduino device uses a temperature sensor and a phototransistor to collect surrounding temperature and light data.

-Before collecting data, the Arduino calibrates the phototransistor.
+In `data_logger.ino`, before collecting data the Arduino calibrates the phototransistor.
 Once calibrated, the Arduino will collect data at a set frequency.
 Then, the devices outputs the most recently collected data across a serial connection in a `.csv` format.

 ## Data Collection (Python)

-The Python script `consumer.py` takes that output and stores it in a list.
+The Python script `data_collection.py` takes that output and stores it in a list.
 Once a endpoint is reached, the Python script writes the list to a new `.csv` file.

 ## Data Intrepretation (Jupyter Notebooks)